twitocode/Tantalum/content/University/Year 1/CS 1JC3/Functional Programming.md

 **Declarative Programs** are a sequence of declarative statements that express *what* the program will achieve
 - I want you to get this result for me, I don't care how you do it.
 Just get it

+## Programming Paradigms
+**Programming paradigm**: a well-developed style of programming.

+**Procedural**: Programs are *imperative*; a program is a collection of procedures that could have *side-effects*

+**Object Oriented**: Programs are *imperative*; a program behaves as a collection of interacting objects

+**Functional**: Programs are *declarative*; a program is collection of *side-effect free function definitions*

+**Logical**: programs are *declarative*; a program is a collection of logical statements. **not as important**

+## Modes of Program Execution
+**Interpreted**: line by line execution by and interpreter.
+- Supports interactive development and debugging.
+Something goes wrong? the interpreter is stops and tells you.
+- *Way slower than compiled code*
+**Compiled**: programs are compiled into machine code
+- Very optimized
+- Development hell
+**Byte Code (C#, Java, Haskell)**
+- uses a virtual machine that can be interpreted or compiled
+- programs are portable
+- byte code is slower than machine code.

+# The math-y side of Functional Programming

+## Values